hastaluego/ko-scroller/README.md

 A Custom Scroller compatible with Knockout.js

-See index.html for an example!
+See index.html or this [fiddle](http://jsfiddle.net/JnHma/2/) for an example!